victorvadl/victorvadl/README.md

 <h2 align="center">Hi there, I'm Victor Rafael 👋</h2>

 <p align="center">
-- 📜 I’m currently studying for to be a Data Engineer. <br>
+- 📜 I’m currently studying for to be a Software Engineer. <br>
 - 🔭 Working on API integrations using Python and SQL. <br>
-- 📖 I’m currently learning Python, SQL and PhP.
+- 📖 I’m currently learning C#, .NET and SQL.
 </p>

 <!-- Profile Views -->